Particular/docs.particular.net/servicepulse/usage-config.md

 #### Settings

-The follow settings are available to setup a connection to RabbitMQ:

-- LicenseComponent/RabbitMQ/ApiUrl
-- LicenseComponent/RabbitMQ/UserName
-- LicenseComponent/RabbitMQ/Password

-Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the RabbitMQ-specific settings.
+Refer to the [Usage Reporting when using the RabbitMQ transport](/servicecontrol/creating-config-file.md#usage-reporting-when-using-the-rabbitmq-transport) section of the ServiceControl config file for an explanation of the RabbitMQ-specific settings.

 #### Minimum permissions